-Located just outside Québec City is the Hôtel de Glace, the only hotel in North America made entirely of ice and snow.
-Modelled on Sweden’s Ice Hotel, this frozen palace is created from 500 tons of ice and 30,000 tons of snow every year, a process that takes some 50 very talented people around six weeks at a cost of around $1M.
-In addition to its 44 rooms and themed suites, the Hotel de Glace boasts an ice bar, an ice wedding chapel, a Nordic area with hot tubs and sauna under the stars and even an ice slide.
+In addition to its 44 rooms and themed suites, the Quebec Ice Hotel boasts an ice bar, an ice wedding chapel, a Nordic area with hot tubs and a sauna under the stars, and even an ice slide.
 Since the hotel first opened in 2001, they have played host to some 55,000 overnight guests.
 Pretty impressive given that visitors will only spend one night here.

 Staying at Quebec’s Ice Hotel